France-ioi/CodecastTaskBackend/README.md

 GET or POST methods (see the available routes in `src/server.ts`).

 This back-end can then interact with other back-end servers.
-In particular, to grade an user submission, this back-end calls the API of the [grader queue](https://github.com/France-ioi/graderqueue) to run tests on the user submission.
+In particular, to grade a user submission, this back-end calls the API of the [grader queue](https://github.com/France-ioi/graderqueue) to run tests on the user submission.